SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

   - At the time of trigger, it prints current date-time on the console.

 - If **CLOCK_CALIBRATION** macro is enabled:

+  - This clock calibration applies to RO and RC Clock only.
+For RO clock \ref sl_si91x_calendar_roclk_calibration should be used and for RC clock \ref sl_si91x_calendar_rcclk_calibration should be used.
-  - It is recommended to calibrate clock before activating any trigger.
+  - It is recommended to calibrate clock before activating any trigger after every power cycle.
   - Initialization of clock is performed using \ref sl_si91x_calendar_calibration_init API.
+  - To select the clock in UC, follow the procedure mentioned in "Configuration and Steps for Execution" section.
   - According to the clock configured in UC, either RO or RC, use respective API to configure the clock.
 In this example RC clock is selected so \ref sl_si91x_calendar_rcclk_calibration API is used.
   - This API expects \ref clock_calibration_config_t structure.
 For rc_trigger_time, \ref RC_CLOCK_CALIBRATION_ENUM enum can be used, and for ro_trigger_time \ref RO_CLOCK_CALIBRATION_ENUM enum can be used.
   - After calibration \ref sl_si91x_calendar_rtc_start is called to start the calendar clock.